fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 We don't need 12 button variants.
 We need 3 perfectly executed patterns that handle 100% of use cases:

 1. **Primary Action** - The one thing you came here to do
 2. **Secondary Action** - The alternative path (when truly needed)
 3. **Destructive Action** - The thing that can't be undone

 That's it.
 Three patterns.
 Each unmistakable in purpose.

 ### "If users need a manual, the design has failed"

-A nurse documenting a visit at 2am shouldn't think about button hierarchy.
+A caregiver documenting a visit at 2am shouldn't think about button hierarchy.
 The right action should be obvious:

 - **Big and blue?** That's what I do next.
 - **Outlined and quiet?** That's the alternative.
 - **Red?** That deletes something.